1987 Carmarthen District Council election: Cynwyl Elfed (one seat)

 The ward used to be known as Cynwyl Elfed and Llanpumsaint.

 Gorslas (two seats)

 The previous three-member Llanarthney and Llanddarog ward was split into a two-member ward (Gorslas) and a single-member ward (Llanddarog).

 Laugharne Township (one seat)

 The previous two-member Laugharne Township ward was split into a two single-member wards (Laugharne Township and Llanddowror).
 The sitting member had been elected at a by-election following the death of Elwyn John.

 Llanboidy (one seat)

 The ward used to be known as Henllanfallteg.

 Llanddarog (one seat)

 The previous three-member Llanarthney and Llanddarog ward was split into a two-member ward (Gorslas) and a single-member ward (Llanddarog).

 Llanddowror (one seat)

 The previous two-member Laugharne Township ward was split into a two single-member wards (Laugharne Township and Llanddowror).

-Llandyfaelog (one seats)
+Llandyfaelog (one seat)

 The previous two-member Llandyfaelog ward was split into a two single-member wards (Llandyfaelog and St Ishmaels).